Skip to main content

 Mission

-Make verified social-service discovery reliable, safe, and accessible by connecting people to confirmed government, nonprofit, and community resources.
+Make social-service navigation reliable, safe, and accessible by connecting people to source-authorized government, nonprofit, and community resources.

 Vision